Improvements to myIR are here.

-A new myIR layout will make it easier for you to see important information and complete certain tasks directly from your myIR homepage.
+The new layout makes it easier for you to see important information and to complete common tasks directly from your myIR homepage.

-A new Intermediary centre will allow you to perform intermediary functions from any level in myIR.
-The Intermediary centre will replace the Tax preparer tab.
+The new Intermediary centre allows you to perform intermediary functions from any level in myIR.
+The Intermediary centre has replaced the Tax preparer tab.

-Within the Intermediary centre there’ll be an Alerts tab with centralised alerts for all clients you subscribe to.
-The alerts will be sorted by customer, account and due date and you’ll be able to filter them.
+Within the Intermediary centre there’s an Alerts tab with centralised alerts for all clients you subscribe to.
+The alerts are sorted by client, account and due date and you can filter them.

-For logons that have owner, administrator or restricted administrator access you’ll also have an Alerts tab within the ‘Manage agency’ link for your agency alerts.
+For logons that have owner, administrator or restricted administrator access you also have an Alerts tab within the ‘Manage agency’ link for your agency alerts.

-We are removing Workspace, but don’t worry, there will be new functionality such as a favourites list and improved search options to access clients easily.
+We have removed Workspace, but don’t worry, there’s new functionality such as a favourites list and improved search options to access clients easily.

-We've listened to your feedback - soon you’ll be able to search using the name, IRD number or customer identifier of all clients you’re authorised to access.
-You’ll also be able to find your own organisation but will not be able to see any account specific information, unless you’ve been delegated access.
+We've listened to your feedback - now you can search using the name, IRD number or customer identifier of all clients you’re authorised to access.
+You can also find your own organisation but you won’t be able to see any account specific information, unless you’ve been delegated access.

-If employers haven’t included an employee in their Employment Information and they have no cease date, or if they continually show as having nil earnings, the relationship will be ceased after 3 months.
+If an employee is not included in an employer's Employment Information and they have no cease date, or if they continually show as having nil earnings, the relationship will be ceased after 3 months.
 This will improve the accuracy of employee data, which is particularly important for the likes of compulsory child support deductions.

 If the ceased employee is still employed but inactive (i.e. a seasonal worker or someone on extended ACC), the employer can update the automated cease date to the correct, future date, if known.
 They’ll need to do this within 30 days of the employment cease date for the employee to remain active.